StableBet

 The Cheshire Oaks is a Listed race restricted to three-year-old fillies, run over one mile and four furlongs on Chester's tight circular Roodee.
 It is the accepted Oaks trial for the Chester May Festival, one of the key early-season Classic trials in the calendar.
 Its roll of honour includes a succession of horses who went on to contest or win the Epsom Oaks, and trainers of quality Oaks candidates regard it as the most useful stepping stone available in early May.

 Enable started as the second favourite.
-The market was headed by Alluringly, an Aidan O'Brien-trained daughter of Galileo who was owned by partners including Michael Tabor and Derrick Smith.
+The market was headed by Alluringly, an Aidan O'Brien-trained daughter of Galileo owned by a partnership including Michael Tabor and Derrick Smith.
 Alluringly had strong Classic credentials and the backing of the most powerful flat racing operation in Europe.
 She was sent off at odds-on by a market that considered her the likely Classic standard-bearer for O'Brien's string.

 Frankie Dettori rode Enable for the first time.
 The partnership that would win 11 Group 1 races and change the shape of European flat racing began here, on a Tuesday in May on the oldest racecourse in England.